 Where, as in most cases, institutions maintain different policies for cases involving Title IX sexual misconduct complaints, alleged sexual misconduct not covered by Title IX, and other cases, we analyzed each set of policies.
-The vast majority of schools had maintained separate policies for sexual misconduct and other misconduct since the Office for Civil Rights issued its April 4, 2011 “Dear Colleague” letter, which imposed extensive new obligations on universities with regard to their handling of sexual misconduct claims.
+The vast majority of schools have maintained separate policies for sexual misconduct and other misconduct since the federal Department of Education’s Office for Civil Rights issued its April 4, 2011 “Dear Colleague” letter, which imposed extensive new obligations on universities with regard to their handling of sexual misconduct claims.
 (This letter was rescinded on September 22, 2017, and, as noted above, the Department of Education has released new regulations to replace the rescinded instructions.)
-With the release of the new Title IX regulations, the vast majority of schools have adopted yet another set of additional policies in order to satisfy their legal obligations without extending many of their basic due process protections to other disciplinary proceedings.
+With the enactment of the current Title IX regulations in 2020, the vast majority of schools adopted yet another set of additional policies in order to satisfy their legal obligations without extending many of their basic due process protections to other disciplinary proceedings.

 Where institutions maintained their own policies but also purported to follow the policies of the broader state university system, both sets of policies were assessed together.

 Some institutions may have revised their policies and procedures as FIRE was finalizing our research.
+The overwhelming majority of procedures reviewed for this report were in place during the 2021-2022 academic year.
 Accordingly, this report might not reflect very recent policy changes.

 In analyzing each set of disciplinary procedures, FIRE looked for 10 critically important procedural safeguards.
 For each element, institutions did not receive any points if the safeguard was absent, was too narrowly defined to substantially protect students, or was subject to the total discretion of an administrator; received one point if the policy provided some protection with respect to that element; and received two points if the safeguard was clearly and completely articulated.

 FIRE recognizes that distilling the concept of due process down to 10 elements is necessarily reductive.
 In order to be truly “fair,” some proceedings may require elements we did not list or stricter adherence to those we did.
 In other proceedings, some of the safeguards we list may not prove to have an effect on the ultimate outcome.
+Additionally, while this report may award “passing” grades to policies that don’t fully provide each safeguard, it is important to note that even a single procedural error or shortcoming can undermine the overall fairness of a proceeding.
 We welcome discussion about what we might include in future reviews or what was included that should not have been.